michael-lazar/rtv/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-Provide a clear description of what the bug is and how to reproduce it.
+A clear description of what the bug is and how to reproduce it.

 **Describe your environment**
 - If a stack trace was displayed on the command line, paste the entire output here.